Institutional Standard · MNA-ACS-001 · v1.0

 The agent operates without human intervention in any individual creative or institutional decision.
 No human being directs, selects, modifies, or approves individual outputs prior to submission.

-Required for: Originators (preferred)
+For: Originators (preferred)

 Tier 2